analogcode/Swift-Radio-Pro/README.md

 - **longDesc**: Long description of the station to be used on the "info screen".
 This is optional.

-##Streaming
+##Streaming Libraries

+- You can use this Swift code as a front-end for a more robust streaming backend.
-- In addition to the MPMoviePlayer, I've tested it with the following . and it works rather nicely.
-You can use this Swift code as a front-end with a more robust Streaming backend.'
+- In addition to the MPMoviePlayer, I've briefly tested it with the following two streaming libraries (and it works rather nicely): [Radio](https://github.com/hamedh/Radio) & [RadioKit](http://stormyprods.com/products/radiokit.php)
+- If you test it with a library, let me know!